nyoom-engineering/oxocarbon-vscode/README.md

   - Gauge indicators
   - Minimap customization
   - Banner styling
+  - Cursor Chat

 ### Language Support

-Any language with a textmate parser and/or language server is supported (i.e. almost all of them)
+Any language with a textmate parser and/or semantic highlghting support is supported (i.e. almost all of them)

 Oxocarbon also provides handrolled syntax highlighting for:

-- C/C++
+- C
 - Rust
+- Haskell
 - OCaml
 - Lisp
 - TOML
+- Markdown

 ## Installation